pmoreno-rodriguez/grav-theme-editorial/README.md

 * Add a blog page if you need it in your web.
 * Item template is ready to work the Reading Time plugin.
+* Breadcumbs plugin activated by default in posts.
 * Added blog.html.twig and item.html.twig files.

 ### Reordered assets